adamkahle-isa/Business-Analytics/README.md

 Advanced applications of information systems and analytics in business.
 Influenced by the Miami University, MS Business Analytics program.

 Topics might include:
-Artificial Intelligence, Data Engineering, Optimization, to Statistics.
+Artificial Intelligence, Data Engineering, Optimization, and Statistics.